Location Leakage in Federated Signal Maps: Introduction

-Throughout this paper, we use two real-world datasets for insights and evaluation: (i) our own geographically small but dense \campus \cite{alimpertis2017system} we introduced in Fig. \ref{fig:density_maps_uci}); and (ii) the larger but sparser publicly available \radiocells \cite{radiocells}, especially its subset from the London metropolitan area.
+Throughout this paper, we use two real-world datasets: (i) our own geographically small but dense \campus \cite{alimpertis2017system} we introduced in Fig. \ref{fig:density_maps_uci}); and (ii) the larger but sparser publicly available \radiocells \cite{radiocells}, especially its subset from the London metropolitan area.
 We show that we can achieve good location privacy, without compromising prediction performance, through the privacy-enhancing design of the aforementioned FL-native mechanisms (\ie tuning of averaging, curation of diverse and farthest local batches, and aggregation of mobile users with different trajectories).
-Add-on privacy-preserving techniques, such as Differential Privacy (DP) \cite{dwork2011differential, naseri2020toward} or Secure Aggregation (SecAgg) \cite{fed_sec_aggregation}, are orthogonal and can be added on top of these FL mechanisms, if stronger privacy guarantees are desired, at the expense of more computation as well as loss of utility.
+Add-on privacy-preserving techniques, such as Differential Privacy (DP) \cite{dwork2011differential, naseri2020toward} or Secure Aggregation (SecAgg) \cite{fed_sec_aggregation}, are orthogonal and can be added on top of these FL mechanisms, if stronger privacy guarantees are desired, at the expense of computation or utility.
 Our evaluation suggests that \algoname and \improalgoname alone are sufficient to achieve a great privacy-utility tradeoff in our setting.

 The outline of the paper is as follows.
 Section \ref{sec:methodology} formulates the federated online signal maps prediction problem and the corresponding DLG attack, and provides key insights.
 Section \ref{sec:evalsetup} describes the evaluation setup, including datasets and privacy metrics.
 Section \ref{sec:results} presents the evaluation results for DLG attacks without any defense, as well as with our privacy-enhancing techniques, for a range of simulation scenarios.
 Section \ref{sec:related_work} discusses related work.
 Section 6 concludes and outlines future directions.
-The appendix provides additional details on datasets, parameter tuning, analysis, and evaluation results.
+The appendix -- uploaded under supplemental materials -- provide additional details on datasets, parameter tuning, analysis, and evaluation results.